| |

 at the highest level and of notorious practical experience in international

+trade relations".
 However, something that we alerted then is still valid after Pascal Lamy's

 announcement: such initiative will be positive only "under the condition